bilias/rqwatch/ROADMAP.md

 - Check/Update Views depending on access control

 ## Features bellow are in todo list.
-- Add score in maps
+- Delete all entries from maps

 ## Features bellow might be implemented